Charity sounds alarm over scam involving reusable grocery bags

 Thomas addressed some 300 Spectrum students in the drama theatre about her own story of mental health, overcoming PTSD, and what can be done to break down certain stigmas including mental health, along with all negative stereotypes, she said.

-Canadian Alliance on Mental Illness and Mental Health (CAMIMH) – Faces of Mental Illness Sponsored by Bell Let’s Talk
+bell let's talk: Canadian Alliance on Mental Illness and Mental Health (CAMIMH) – Faces of Mental Illness

 Bipolar Magazine: BP Hope Blogger – Andrea Paquette